tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 We infer all these things, even if informally, when we conclude that this function reverses the list.
-We might have some degree of confidence in concluding that all these properties hold purely from the function name, however, as part of this conclusion, we also conclude that the function also does not peel the first `Banana`.
+We might have some degree of confidence in concluding that all these properties hold purely from the function name, however, as part of this conclusion, we also conclude that the function does not peel the first `Banana`.
 We have no evidence of these facts, except for the function name, alleged to be useful to infer some confidence about these facts.

 In order for this method of comprehension to be efficacious, it must produce a result better than guessing.
 That is to